 I sighed.
 “That’s street slang for friend—you know, I see you, I feel glad, so ‘gladeye.’”

-Rain’s eyes stacked up one above the other.
-“I have not heard this.
+Rain’s eyes stacked up one above the other above the other above the other.
+“I have not heard this!
 My knowledge of your language is incomplete.”

 “No,” I said.
 “You speak standard Fedspeech very well.
 But individual groups—like streetkids—speak variations of it.”

 He sidled closer, staring so intently with all four purple eyes that I took a step back.
-You haven’t been stared at ‘til you’ve been stared at by a Hydra.
-“Your pattern of speech is inconsistant,” he said.
+(You haven’t really been stared at ’til you’ve been stared at by a hydra.)
+“Your pattern of speech is inconsistent,” he said.
 “Sometimes you speak ‘standard’ speech and sometimes this ‘slang.’
 I do not understand.”

 Rain wriggled his eyes.
 “Most intriguing!
 I will retain it.”